burzumishi/HuionKamvasGT191v2Linux/README.md

 ## Backstory

-In the summer of 2017, I bought a [Huion Kamvas GT-191](https://www.huiontablet.com/all-products/pen-tablet-monitor/kamvas-gt-191.html).
+In the winter of 2018, I bought a [Huion Kamvas GT-191 v2](https://www.huiontablet.com/kamvas-gt-191-v2.html).
 It's a device that combines a stylus digitizer tablet with a full HD display.
 The idea is that you use the stylus to draw right on the screen.

 Huion has historically had [pretty decent Linux support](https://docs.krita.org/List_of_Tablets_Supported).
 It seemed likely that support for this latest manifestation would be added soon.
 Unfortunately however, the [DIGImend](http://digimend.github.io/) project that has been the primary force behind driver support for tablet devices [is in trouble](http://spbnick.github.io/2016/07/31/Wrapping-up-DIGImend-work.html).
 [Nikolai](https://github.com/spbnick), the lead dev [writes](http://spbnick.github.io/2016/07/31/Wrapping-up-DIGImend-work.html):